Humble Fear Distinguishes the Wise from Fools

 Humility and reverence for God lead to true blessing.

-4 The result of humility and the fear of Yahweh is wealth, honor, and life.
+4 The rewards of humility and the fear of the LORD are wealth and honor and life.

 Humility and reverence for God lead to true blessing.